h-michaelson20/open-source-free-cascader/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE.txt file for details.

-## Acknowledgments
+## Useful reference

-- Thanks to the developers of the LLM providers for their APIs.
-- Thanks to the open-source community for their contributions and support.
+This [https://github.com/cheahjs/free-llm-api-resources/tree/main](GitHub repo stores) information about what free LLM APIs are available.
+We currently only support Groq, Google AI Studio, SambaNova, and OpenRouter, but may expand to others soon.